Stewed Okra and Tomatoes are just so delicious.

 The smell as it simmers on the stove is incredible.
 Stewed Okra and Tomatoes is just the best.

-Stewed Okra and Tomatoes has been a favorite dish in our house for many years.
+This has without a doubt been been a favorite dish in our house for many years.

 It is easy to prepare, and you can even make it in advance, and then re-heat just before serving.